dendronhq/dendron-site/vault/dendron.roadmap.project.cook.md

 - this might require that you have VS Code insiders

-- this might be useful to do even if you don't plan on working on the code since it lets you interact with github issues from inside VS Code
+- this might be useful to do even if you don't plan on working on the code since it lets you interact with GitHub issues from inside VS Code

 - [ ] checkout the [dendron repo](https://link.dendron.so/github)